bizpropb/MERN-Portfolio/UnitTestsReview.md

 - **Business rules**: Tax calculations, pricing algorithms, complex conditional logic
 - **Refactoring protection**: When you need to change implementation without breaking behavior

+> And even then, predicting all potential edgecases and misbehaviors is nearly impossible and you still have to test the software extensively just to be sure.

 ### Where Unit Tests Fail Miserably

 #### Database Testing is Impossible